 Master Sommelier David Keck discovered his love for wine while pursuing a career — and traveling the world — as an opera singer.

 David passed his Master Sommelier exam in 2016, making him the 149th American Master Sommelier and the 233rd in the world.
 Shortly after, David co-founded Goodnight Hospitality in Houston.
-His first project, the honky-tonk Goodnight Charlie’s, was named one of the Best New Bars in the South by Garden & Gun magazine in 2018.
+Their first project, the honky-tonk Goodnight Charlie’s, was named one of the Best New Bars in the South by Garden & Gun magazine in 2018.
 Rosie Cannonball, tapped by Vogue as one of the most anticipated restaurants of the year, opened in August 2019 along with Montrose Cheese & Wine retail shop.
 Fine dining restaurant March will open in 2020.